Germany walks tightrope between China and rest of Indo-Pacific

 Tokyo had perceived Berlin as being cozy with Beijing.
 Chancellor Angela Merkel traveled to China 12 times through 2019, yet she left a seven-year gap between visits to fellow Group of Seven member Japan in 2008 and 2015.

-Wolfgang Schaeuble, then Germany's finance minister, flew to Tokyo in the interim.
-But he brought a book on China by former U.S. Secretary of State Henry Kissinger with him.
+When then-Finance Minister Wolfgang Schaeuble flew to Tokyo in the interim, he brought with him former U.S. Secretary of State Henry Kissinger's 600-page book "On China."

-This does not reflect a particular German affinity for China.
+It was not that Germany had a particular affinity for China.
 It is the result of Germany's style of diplomacy, which focuses on conducting dialogue with those with different views to build trust.
 The country gained experience with this approach in dealing the Soviet Union during the Cold War.

 Germany also hoped to help sustain its economy with exports to China during the European debt crisis.

-The situation began to shift about three or four years ago, as Beijing grew closer to countries in southern and eastern Europe through its Belt and Road infrastructure initiative.
-As concern grew about Chinese influence creeping into Europe's politics as well as its economy, the German government quietly moved to adjust its tilt toward Beijing.
+Berlin's thinking changed about three or four years ago.
+Beijing was drawing closer to countries in southern and eastern Europe through its infrastructure-building project, the Belt and Road Initiative.
+Concerned with growing Chinese influence in European politics as well as its economy, the German government quietly moved to adjust its tilt toward Beijing.

-The Foreign Office established separate departments for Japan and China, which had been lumped together as the "Far East."
-It shifted its perspective to consider Asia as a whole outside of China, and the office began working on an Indo-Pacific vision for Germany.

 Germany's shift got a push from neighbor France.
 A senior official in Germany's ruling party said he was inspired by a 2018 speech by French President Emmanuel Macron calling for the creation of a new strategic alliance among France, India and Australia to respond to challenges in the Asia-Pacific region and the growing assertiveness of China.